We need your innovative solutions!

 Criteria 4: Level of granularity / complexity / detail your solution can handle

-At the end of Phase 1 there will be a showcase event in mid-May to select the teams that will advance to the demonstration event.
+At the end of Phase 1 there will be a showcase event in the end of May to select the teams that will advance to the demonstration event.

 Project Phase 2